claudiojacobo/resolvent-degree/README.md

 + [GG2025] C. Gómez-Gonzáles, *Special points on intersections of hypersurfaces*, arXiv:2510.10272
 + [GGSW2024] C. Gómez-Gonzáles, A. Sutherland, J. Wolfson, *Generalized versality, special points, and resolvent degree for the sporadic groups,* Journal of Algebra 647, 758–793
 + [Ham1836] W. Hamilton, *Inquiry into the Validity of a Method Recently Proposed by George B. Jerrard, Esq., for Transforming and Resolving Equations of Elevated Degrees*, Report of the Sixth Meeting of the British Association for the Advancement of Science, 295–348
++ [HS2023] C. Heberle and A. Sutherland, *Upper bounds on resolvent degree via Sylvester’s obliteration algorithm*, New York Journal of Mathematics 29: 107-146
 + [Hel2023] H. Heller. *Felix Klein's teaching of Galois theory.* Historia mathematica 63, 21–46.
 + [Hil1927] D. Hilbert, *Über die Gleichung neunten Grades*, Mathematische Annalen 97.1, 243–250
 + [HS2023] C. Heberle and A. Sutherland, *Upper bounds on resolvent degree via Sylvester’s obliteration algorithm*, New York Journal of Mathematics 29, 107–146